- Group Classes (12)

 NOTE: The Relaxing Rowdy Rovers class is a subset of our Levels Program in Woodbridge.
 You'll sign up for a regular orientation and then join our special Relaxing Rowdy Rovers classes.
 Our goal with most of our Rowdy Rovers is to provide you and your dog with the tools you'll need to eventually join a Level 1 training class.
 This class is by invitation only.
 If you'd like to learn more about it, send us an email to tell us more about your dog.

 Calming Cautious Canines.
 It's not easy having a shy dog.
 It's hard watching your dog when you know she is scared: worrying about new environments, trembling when friendly people approach, flinching at loud noises, or hiding behind you rather than running around checking things out.
 Having a shy dog can also be frustrating because the qualities you know and love so much about your dog sometimes seem to disappear when you take your dog outside.
 You want everyone to see the wonderful qualities about your dog, but all they see is nervous energy.
 This class will teach you the skills you need to help your dog develop confidence and to feel secure in new situations.

-NOTE: Unlimited attendance in our Calming Cautious Canines class is included in our Levels Programs in Woodbridge.
+NOTE: Our Calming Cautious Canines class is included in our Levels Programs in Woodbridge.

 For this class, you'll register for one of our regular training memberships and attend a Levels Orientation.
 Then, you'll start attending Level 1 classes where we will provide you and your dog with some extra skills geared especially towards confidence building and relaxation.
 Our Cautious Canines often spend a little longer in Level 1 just to get acclimated to the class environment and learn some basic coping skills.
 Our goal is to then help you proceed through the rest of the program as your dog begins to relax more.